bobbyno/dev-machine/README.md

 # Dev Machine

-A simple automated setup for an OS X dev workstation.
+A simple, highly opinionated automated setup for an OS X developer workstation.

 ## Prerequisites